xL1fer/APScavenge/APServer/README.md

 		|
 ```

-You should also be aware of some environment variables, as they need to be changed for your run.
+You should also be aware of some other environment variables, as they should be changed for your run.
 The most important ones are the ``DJANGO_DEBUG`` and ``DJANGO_SECRET_KEY`` variables.
 Both can be found within the ``approject/.env.local`` file of the APServer module directory, which is imported in ``approject/approject/settings.py``.
 Debug should always be set to False during production and the secret should also be updated as the current one is publicly available.

 By default, the server is set to run with a simple SQLite database for testing and development reasonings.
-Nonetheless, heading to the ``approject/approject/settings.py`` file, you can go to the ``# Database`` section, comment out the SQLite database definition, and uncomment the Postgresql version to make use of this later database technology.
-You should also change the Postgres settings, although if you are running using the provided Docker method, the container isolation should make it difficult for outsiders to communicate with the Postgres database.
+Nonetheless, heading to the ``approject/approject/settings.py`` file, you can go to the ``# Database`` section, comment out the SQLite database definition, and uncomment the PostgreSQL version to make use of this later database technology.
+You will also need to change the default Postgres settings, although if you are running using the provided Docker method, the container isolation should make it difficult for outsiders to communicate with the Postgres database.

 ## Docker Compose